 I started trying to go one day without meat in my first year of college, then two days and so on until I was having more meat-free days than meat days, eventually I just had an epiphany and couldn’t eat it anymore.

 One of the oldest green sayings is; reduce, reuse, recycle.
 This simple motto still holds true!
 Not as much gets recycled as we think which means the best thing to do is cut back on what we use and buy, and to reuse whatever we can.

 I’ve talked about reusable coffee cups and water bottles before which are a great way to prevent the amount of waste ending up in landfills and the ocean.
-A lot of cafes offer discounts to people who bring their own cup.
+A lot of cafés offer discounts to people who bring their own cup.
 Packing a lunch is also better too as it saves on plastic packaging and usually homemade meals are healthier as they don’t have preservatives so it’s a win win.

-3. Buy bamboo products
+3. Buy Bamboo Products

 I have bamboo socks that are much softer and more comfortable than any other pairs.
 My makeup bag, brushes, coffee cup, lunch box, toothbrush, and socks are all bamboo!
 The greenest thing you can buy is nothing, but some things are just essential.
 So these eco-friendly New Years resolutions are about making better choices.

 Shopping online is so convenient that many don’t bother to look in their local shops.
 Not only do online items come with a lot of packaging, and also had to be delivered to you, but local businesses and therefore your community’s economy loses out when everyone shops from big online retailers.
 Plus, fast fashion has a big carbon footprint and pollutes the ocean.
 It also needs to be addressed that some brands still use sweat shops.

-Not everyone is comfortable with secondhand clothes so at least shop in person, and buy smartly.
+Not everyone is comfortable with second-hand clothes so at least shop in person, and buy smartly.
 This means instead of purchasing from cheap fast-fashion retailers, for something you might only wear once before the trend moves on, try to purchase good quality timeless pieces instead, and take good care of what you own.

 Some restaurants serve all their food, even what’s served in house, in plastic or cardboard containers.
 As there’s food stains it can’t be recycled so it always goes to waste.
 Ask these businesses have the considered getting eco-friendly packaging, or if they’ll just scrap the notion of serving all their food in takeaway containers.

 While capitalism might be heartless and evil, we have more power over it than we realise.
 They’re selling to us.
 If enough people complain about bad environmental practices, boycott, and shop with greener competitor companies the default will become being green.

 So there we have six eco-friendly New Years resolutions.
 Not everyone can do everything on this list perfectly but if everyone tried our best then there’s hope for the world.
 Are you looking at ways to be more eco-friendly this year?